What Is a Public Service Announcement? (And How To Write It)

-What is a public service announcement (PSA)?
+What is a public service announcement?

 A public service announcement, or PSA, is a message shared with the general public that raises awareness about an issue.
 Although most public service announcements have the overarching goal of informing their audience, a PSA may also serve to inspire the public to take action or make a change.
 Here are a few common topics for public service announcements:

 Follow these steps to create a public service announcement: